photoprism/photoprism-docs/docs/user-guide/library/upload.md

     ![Screenshot](img/upload-1.png)

-3. In case you want to upload add the files directly to an album select one.
+3. In case you want to upload the files directly to an album select one

 4. Click *Upload*